- Sacred Games Cast Frustrated With Vikram's Direction, 'With Anurag Sir It Was Fun', Says An Actor!

 There's no much focus on music here except a dance number which again gets lost in Saif's erratic behaviour after consuming drugs and binge drinking and the music becomes secondary all of a sudden.

 If you're a fun loving person and want to experience the wild side of what happens after Mumbai sleeps, watch this movie.
-The outrageous and dangerous things will feed your inner soul and Kaalakaandi is worth a watch!
+The outrageous and dangerous things in Kaalakaandi feed your inner soul and make the film worth a watch.